Last Minute Gift Ideas

 Why Puzzles Are Good for All

 These days, puzzles aren’t just a box full of flat cardboard pieces waiting to be joined together.
 Enabling Devices offers a variety of puzzles designed for individuals with a variety of special needs.
 But why are puzzles such a great gift?
 Puzzles can help promote interactive learning, development of fine motor skills and even provide multi-sensory experiences.
 How is that possible?
-Puzzles can help children and teens with:
+Puzzles can help children and adults with:

 1. Sorting

 Depending on the type of puzzle, the person putting it together — or taking it apart — will be required to sort pieces by color, shape and touch.
+Sorting the pieces correctly can help individuals engage and strategize to complete the task.

 2. Attention Span